• Skip to primary navigation

 Make the ganache:

-• Pour finely chopped chocolate in a glass bowl.
+• Pour finely chopped chocolate into a glass bowl.

 • Heat in microwave on medium power for 20 seconds, just to warm the chocolate.